YueLin301/yuelin301.github.io/_tabs/about.md

   - [Fours (The Individualists)](https://www.enneagraminstitute.com/type-4) are expressive, dramatic, self-absorbed, and temperamental.
 They want to find themselves and their significance (to create an identity);
   - [Eights (The Challengers)](https://www.enneagraminstitute.com/type-8) are self-confident, decisive, willful, and confrontational.
 They want to protect themselves (to be in control of their own life and destiny).

-> I believe these are efficient communication protocols, and using them allows me to easily introduce my profile.
+> I believe these tools are efficient communication protocols, and using them allows me to easily introduce my profile.

 ---
 <!-- > Oh me!
 Oh life! of the questions of these recurring,